Medicare Enrolled

 What this data tells you about Dr. Orsi

-Dr. Michael Orsi is a radiation oncology in San Antonio, TX, with 18 years in practice.
+Dr. Michael Orsi is a radiation oncology specialist in San Antonio, TX, with 18 years of NPI registration.
 Based on federal Medicare data, Dr. Orsi performed 123,213 Medicare services across 5,595 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Orsi received a total of $6,548 from 4 pharmaceutical and/or device companies across 14 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 The majority of payments are for consulting, which typically reflects recognized clinical expertise sought by manufacturers.
 Patients may wish to discuss these relationships with their provider.